benshope/PyOpenCL-Tutorial/README.md

 An introduction to parallel computation with Python using OpenCL and OpenGL.

-This tutorial is a numbered series of files - all code with extensive inline comments.
+This tutorial is a numbered series of files.
+Each file is a program with extensive inline comments.

 ## Why inline comments?